mariadb-corporation/MaxScale/Documentation/Filters/Cache.md

   server,
 * if the used SELECT statements are heavy (that is, take a significant amount of time) to process for the database server, or
-* if the presence of the cache reducues the overall load of an otherwise overloaded database server.
+* if the presence of the cache reduces the overall load of an otherwise overloaded database server.

 As a general rule a _shared_ storage should not be used without first